morethemesbaby/wp-best-practices/wp-content/plugins/mo-plugin/PHP.md

 > from 10up Engineering Best Practices

-In practice this works like:
+### How it works?

-1. Every feature the theme needs from the plugin is requested via an `add_theme_support( 'custom-feature' );`.
+1. Features the theme needs from the plugin can be declared via an `add_theme_support( 'custom-features' );` call.
-2. The plugin checks for a feature via `if ( current_theme_supports( 'custom-feature' ) ) {}`.
+2. The plugin checks for these features via `if ( current_theme_supports( 'custom-features' ) ) {}`.
-3. If the feature is requested the plugin enables it.
+3. If features are requested the plugin enables and implements it.

-The above checks must be wrapped into an `after_setup_theme` hook where the priority in theme is less than the priority in plugin:
+The above checks must be wrapped into an `after_setup_theme` hook where the execution priority in the plugin must be higher than in the theme.

 Theme:
 ```php